The Textbook Program

 Textbooks Make the Difference

-The Textbook Program has a 20-year successful track record of increasing the amount of material covered in classes, improving the learning experience, and reducing dropout rates by an average of 46%.
+The Textbook Program has a 26-year successful track record of increasing the amount of material covered in classes, improving the learning experience, and reducing dropout rates by an average of 16%.
+We estimate that more than 300 students who are in the program this year decided to stay in school because of the Textbook Program.
 Studies show that, simply by staying in school, young people in Guatemala can improve their earning potential by as much as 182%.
 With higher wages, they can escape the hardship that has plagued their families for generations—breaking the cycle of poverty, once and for all.

 How the Program Works

 The GLP provides a low-cost, sustainable solution for giving students access to textbooks.
 Every program participant “rents” a set of books in core subjects like math, science, Spanish language, and social studies for a small monthly fee (about $1.50).
 Books are purchased in bulk directly from a large Guatemalan publisher, thus securing the lowest possible price and contributing to the local economy.